 Ethical Manufacturing In China

 By keeping it small and simple, our supply chain is small too which means that we can better ensure that the people making our swimwear remain safe, happy and fairly paid.
 We do this with regular audits and by requiring certifications from the two suppliers we work with.
 Both suppliers take necessary measures to avoid both environmental degradation and ensure a fair and safe working environment for all their workers.
 This includes; fair pay, no forced or bonded labour, no child labour or workers below the legal minimum age, decent working hours observed by law, no discrimination and equal opportunities.
 Learn more about our supply chain.

 We are acutely aware of how tiny we are on a global scale, so we support those working to drive important legislations and government protection for our waters and the marine life that calls it home.
 We are proud to support the UK's leading marine charity, the Marine Conservation Society, who work to ensure our seas are healthy, pollution-free and protected.
 Every year a proportion of the profits made from our recycled swimwear go to supporting this incredible organisation, helping to ensure a healthier future for our oceans and wildlife.
-We're also a member of the SAS 250 Club, a scheme set up by environmental charity Surfers Against Sewage which brings together likeminded small businesses that want to give back and support the work and protection of the environment.
-We have also had the pleasure of working with Action For Dolphins, an animal welfare charity aiming to end Dolphin hunting and captivity, as well as raising funds for The Ocean Project, the team behind World Oceans Day.
+We have also had the pleasure of working with Surfers Against Sewage, Action For Dolphins and The Ocean Project, the team behind World Oceans Day.
 Learn more about how plastic pollution is affecting marine life.